Abdrah-2004/Portfolio/README.md

 ---

 ## **Introduction**
-This project investigates the relationship between presidential administrations, economic policies, and S&P 500 performance, covering the period from 1992 to 2024.
-By examining the influence of different political regimes, including control of the House and Senate, this study analyzes how these factors affect the stock market.
-Key economic indicators such as GDP growth, election cycles, and political control over Congress are explored in detail.
+This project delves into the correlation between presidential administrations, economic policies, and S&P 500 performance, using data spanning from 1992 to 2024.
+Our analysis explores how different political regimes, including the control of the House and Senate, impact the stock market’s behavior.
+We examine key economic indicators such as GDP growth, election cycles, and control over Congress, seeking to understand their combined effects on the performance of the S&P 500.

+### **Hypothesis**
+Our hypothesis suggests that Democratic presidencies are correlated with stronger S&P 500 performance, and that GDP growth is a leading indicator of stock market returns.
+Moreover, we hypothesize that market volatility tends to increase during election years, particularly in contexts where there is a shift in political power.

 The overarching research question is:
 **How do political factors, such as presidential control, congressional majority, and economic growth, relate to market trends, particularly the S&P 500?**

 ---